What is Return on Ad Spend?

-The Return on Ad Spend (ROAS) marketing metric measures the revenue earned for each dollar spent on advertising.
+The Return on Ad Spend (ROAS) measures the revenue earned for each dollar spent on marketing and advertising initiatives.

-Conceptually, ROAS is practically identical to the return on investment (ROI) metric, but ROAS is specific to advertising spend.
+Conceptually, ROAS is practically identical to the return on investment (ROI) metric, but specific to the context of analyzing advertising spend.

-How to Calculate Return on Ad Spend (Step-by-Step)
+How to Calculate Return on Ad Spend (ROAS)?

 ROAS stands for “return on ad spend” and is a marketing metric that estimates the amount of revenue earned per dollar allocated to advertising.